By Deborah Ann Spence

 Base mtg amount $193,000

 .55% of base = 1,061.50

 Divide by 12 = $ 88.46

-FHA will not insure any borrower where the property is obtained or to be used as an investment.
-Borrowers may own a house with FHA financing in place that will not be sold but they must relocating, have an increase in family size, divorcing or be a cosigner on an existing mortgage where they did not occupy the property.
+Pa FHA will not insure any borrower where the property is obtained or to be used as an investment.
+Borrowers may own a house with FHA financing that will not be sold.
+Still, they must relocate, increase family size, divorce, or be a cosigner on an existing mortgage where they did not occupy the property.

 NEW CHANGES JANUARY 1, 2009:

 The down payment is 3.50%, effective January 1, 2009.
 Borrower’s cash investment must be 3.50% of the sales price